This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 Workshop Price Does Not Include

 • Airfare to Tan Son Nhat International Airport (SGN) and from Noi Bai International Airport (HAN).
 Note - the workshop begins and ends in different airports, and you'll need to book your international flights accordingly.
-Please consult me for help.
+Please consult me if you need help booking your flights.

 • Insurance.
 It is MANDATORY to insure yourself against physical injury, and highly recommended to insure your photo gear.
 Tour leaders will not be responsible in case of any personal injuries or damage to photographic gear as a result of an accident during the workshop.
 A good insurance policy can make a big difference should something happen, and ensure a safe return home.